andrewwijaya/daylist/README.md

 - [ ] User should have some ability to change the visuals i.e. resize the Event cell in the List view
 - [ ] Share countdowns with friends
 - [ ] Create sub-countdowns

+Bug list

+- [ ] Seems like there is a delay when creating a new event when we want to start typing